 You have most likely heard the saying a million times, but what exactly does it mean?

 The something old, something new routine stems from a Victorian English rhyme dating all the way back to 1898, which goes "something old, something new, something borrowed, something blue, and a sixpence in your shoe."
 Fortunately for brides of this era., a sixpence isn't an easy currency to come by, so you don't have to worry about sticking something in your footwear.
 But the other four must-haves are believed to bring brides good fortune...and fertility (just a tad bit old-fashioned to say the least).

-Something old, represents the couples past lives.
-Something new naturally represents the couples future shared life together.
+Something old represents the couples past lives.
+Something new naturally represents the couple's future shared life together.
 Something borrowed traditionally means borrowing an item from a happily married woman for good luck.
-Something borrowed symbolizes fidelity and purity.
+Something blue symbolizes fidelity and purity.